McGill Timber Structures Group

 Kalkidan completed a B.Sc. in Civil Engineering with Distinction Honors from Addis Ababa University in 2018 and an M.Sc. in Structural Engineering at the same institution in 2022.
 At McGill-TSG, under the supervision of Professor Matiyas Bezabeh, she is developing a performance-based wind and seismic design framework for light-framed wood buildings on concrete podiums.

-Research: Development of a performance-based wind and seismic design framework for light-framed wood buildings on concrete podium
+PhD research: Development of a performance-based wind and seismic design framework for light-framed wood buildings on concrete podium

 Supervisor: Professor Matiyas Bezabeh